 Our Recruitment Process

-We invite you to submit your job application online or through our career portal.
-Your curriculum vitae and your references are the most important documents.
-We do not necessarily require a cover letter.
-You are unique, it’s time to write it on your online application!
+We invite you to submit your application online or via the career portal.
+Your informative curriculum vitae and your references are the most important documents.
+We do not require a cover letter.
+You are unique!
+It’s time to show it.

 Below are some tips to help you improve your chances of joining Valeo!